OOQQ/zxSpectrumASMToolchainWin/README.md

 # Simplest ZX Spectrum ASM toolchain (under win)

-You still need to provide the FUSE emulator (place fuse.exe and everything else on the 'emulator' folder) and the sjASMplus.exe compiler (place .exe on 'assembler' folder)
+You still need to provide the [FUSE emulator](http://fuse-emulator.sourceforge.net/#Download) (place fuse.exe and everything else on the 'emulator' folder) and the [sjASMplus](https://github.com/sjasmplus/sjasmplus) compiler (place .exe on 'assembler' folder)

 Have fun!